Guides for how to perform various updates to this website

 - Navigate to (click on) the

-button toward the top right of the screen and selectWeb IDE
+Editbutton toward the top right of the screen and selectWeb IDE. - Click on

 - Add or edit the content you need to.